Our community management teams are here to help!

 I have my orders...

-Service members are eligible to apply for on-post housing once they have received orders to Fort Bragg.
-Go to http://www.braggpicerne.com/relocating/ready-to-move/apply-to-live-on-post to apply for housing online.
+Service members are eligible to apply for on-post housing once they have received notification of assignment to Fort Bragg.
+Official orders are not required in order to apply for housing, but will need to be turned in prior to move-in.
+Go to http://bragg.corviasmilitaryliving.com/apply to apply for housing online.

 [+] What type of dependent documentation is needed to house my family?